100-percent-brendan/godot-noise-wfc-solver/README.md

 Problem Framing
 ---------------
 The mission of this project started as a simple question:
-- How do I procedurally generate a collection of tiles for the terrain of a video game using simple 2D noise?
+- How do I procedurally generate a collection of tiles for the terrain of a video game using simple 2D noise, without manually mapping all tile probabilities?

 Several subsequent engineering challenges arose from this:
 - How do I turn a single floating point noise value into a terrain index that flows neatly between connected terrain?